dpmaddalena/dpmaddalena.github.com/_posts/2013-12-28-treasure-hunters.md

 of tree parts, petrified;
 each a hardened image
 of an old, indurable thing.
-(His trees had rock rings--
+(His trees had rock rings -
 each marked a hundred years
 of settling, from under-sea
 memorials to the life of things